MechanicalRock/mechanicalrock.github.io/_posts/2022-02-17-passwordless-auth-with-express-and-postgres.md

 These problems are so prevalent that most applications these days either mandate or strongly recommend multi-factor authentication.
 The most common of these is the one-time password that is either emailed to the user or linked to a special device.
 The recommendation of this article is that you ditch static passwords altogether due to the aforementioned security risks, and simply implement one-time passwords instead.

 So why one-time passwords?
 First of all they're good for users because they don't have to remember a password.
 Just put your email address into the login field and they'll be sent an auto-generated password or link to log them in.
-Secondly these passwords are short-lived, which means that if a data breach _does_ happen then there are no active passwords stored for crackers to log in with or share.
+Secondly these passwords are short-lived, which means that if a data breach _does_ happen then there are no active passwords stored for crackers to log in with or share, which reduces the attack window dramatically.
 As long as a user has access to their email address their accounts will be safe.

 # Disclaimer